nate-brown-1/api-server/README.md

 15 Apr 2023 | 1.1.0 | Working build: models, collection, DB, routes

-16 Apr 2023 | 1.2.0 | Added model associations : One TO One relationship
+16 Apr 2023 | 1.2.0 | Added model associations : One TO One relationship: panda has foreign key "pandaId", octopus associated with panda by Id

 ## Deployment